-All work presented in assessment tasks and external examinations (including submitted works and practical examinations) must be the student's own OR be acknowledged appropriately.
+All work presented in assessment tasks and external examinations (including submitted works and practical examinations) must be the student's own original work or acknowledged appropriately.

 Malpractice is any activity that allows you to gain an unfair advantage over other students.
 It includes, but is not limited to: